 Court / Presiding Judge

-In February 2016, it was reported that the NGO Case was being reopened against domestic nongovernmental organizations in Egypt.
+In February 2016, it was reported that the NGO Case was being reopened against domestic nongovernmental organizations in Egypt in what is popularly being referred to as a "second phase" of the case.

-Though the formal trial has not yet begun, various court hearings have resulted in asset freezes and travel bans of a number of nongovernmental organizations’ leaders and members, as well as at least one organizational closure.
+The case has not been referred to trial.
+Though no formal trial has begun, various court hearings have resulted in asset freezes and travel bans of a number of nongovernmental organizations’ leaders and members, as well as at least one organizational closure.
+A number of the defendants who were handed down travel bans have appealed the decision; the appeal is currently going.

 Summary of Reasoning

-A list of formal charges and defendants in this case has not yet been made available.
+A list of possible charges and defendants in this case has not been made available.

 Legal & Judicial Implications

-The proceedings in this case have, thus far, constituted severe constraints on the right to freedom of association, expression, and movement under both Egyptian domestic law and international law.
+The proceedings in this case have, thus far, brought about severe violations to the right to freedom of association, expression, and movement under both Egyptian domestic law and international law.
 Further, the lack of transparency regarding the defendants and charges in the case, raise due process and fair trial implications.
+The fact that this phase of the case has not been closed, despite an acquittal of all defendants in the "first phase" of the case raises serious questions on Egypt's own adherence to the judgments of its legal system.